lipkerton/SimTranslation/README.md

 # Program files and folders #
 + **'dictionaries'** - folder that stores all dictionaries.
-    + 'chn_base_dictionary.csv' - Russian-English-Chinese dictionary; it is a copy of SimInTech built-in dictionary with Chinese translations added - it will never be changed unless SimInTech built-in dictionary is changed.
+    + 'base_translations.csv' - Russian-English-Chinese dictionary; it is a copy of SimInTech built-in dictionary with Chinese translations added - it will never be changed unless SimInTech built-in dictionary is changed.
-    + 'maintranslation.trans' - Russian-English dictionary; binary built-in SimInTech dictionary.
-    + 'decoded_dictionary.pkl' - central dictionary of the script, used to store basic translations, new translations, etc.
+    + 'translations.db' - central dictionary of the script, used to store basic translations, new translations, etc.
     + 'dictionary_current_state.txt' - dictionary that describes the current state of the 'decoded_dictionary.pkl' dictionary in txt format.
     + 'dictionary_current_state.csv' is a dictionary that describes the current state of the 'decoded_dictionary.pkl' dictionary in csv format.
 + **'launcher_windows'** - folder that contains the executable file.
 + **'methods'** - the folder that contains the main py-files of the program.